ScottLogic/blog/_posts/2024-09-03-sustainable-agile.md

 - *Develop Carbon Aware Metrics*: Craft tests that can surface carbon emission data and check the feedback over time.
 If a test shows that the new feature uses a lot of carbon compared to other, similar features, make the developer aware.
 Similarly, check if a change to an existing feature has improved or worsened the carbon emissions of the system under test.

 Design, with your team, what measurements, proxies and models can be used to measure and estimate carbon emissions.
 The mapping and measurement exercises described above should provide a variety of metrics that can be incorporated into your testing routine.
+To achieve this, you could try the techniques above, such as outputting carbon data to a dashboard or using a benchmarking style tool like the Green Metrics Tool.
+Then run your standard end to end tests against an instrumented test environment.

 ### Other Specialities